billy1624/tyt2y3/README.md

 Collaboration on open source is the best thing humanity ever had.

 > *note:* GitHub is best viewed in dark mode

+## Leadership

+I am an INFJ, and according to [Personality Central](https://personality-central.com/personality_types/infj-leadership/):

+> INFJs have an idealistic, humanistic vision of the future, and they seek to achieve this vision through their work.
+>
+> INFJs are insightful, brilliant leaders who are likeable and encouraging, seeking to bring out the potential in others through their leadership.
+>
+> They are good with strategic and operational planning; with a keen understanding of allocating people and resources to the right place.